The Endocannabinoid System: A game-changing discovery

 The proven power of plant-based nutrients

-Phytocompounds are a combination of naturally occurring nutrients found in plants, including hemp, that feed and support receptors in the ECS.
-At least 113 natural phytocompounds have been identified in the hemp plant alone.
-Some of the most recognized nutrients in hemp include Cannabidiol, Cannabichromene, Cannabigerol, and Cannabinol.
+Phytocompounds are naturally occurring nutrients found in a variety of plants, including hemp, that influence receptors in the ECS.
+Hemp is a powerhouse for influencing these receptors: at least 113 natural phytocompounds have been identified in the hemp plant alone.
+Some of the most recognized phytocompounds in hemp include Cannabidiol (CBD), Cannabichromene (CBC), Cannabigerol (CBG) and Cannabinol (CBN).

 Phytocompounds found in a wide range of other plants also feed receptors in the ECS, and there are thousands of studies demonstrating the benefits of these plants.
-For example, the benefits derived from plants such as ginger root, green tea, turmeric, and ashwagandha are widely recognized.
+The overall benefits derived from hemp and other plants such as ginger root, green tea, turmeric, and ashwagandha are widely recognized.